jose-Abel/hello-rails-back-end/README.md

 ### Usage

-To run the "react-scripts start" script, type the following command:
+To run the rails app, type the following command:

 ```
     rails s
 ```

-### Tests with React Testing Library
+### Tests with RSpec

 To run the rspec test files for Rails controller type the following